Writing a CV

 This is your opportunity to present yourself as someone who closely matches the employer’s requirements.

 It’s helpful to have your CV and the job description alongside each other so that you can go through point by point.
-Identify which of your skills match up with those in the description and consider anything that you can add in or make more prominent.
+Identify which of your skills match up with those in the description.
+Consider anything that you can add in or make more prominent.

 Any changes you make to your CV must be true.
 If not, this will seriously harm your chances.